reshalfahsi/iximiuz-labs-challenges/easy/start_container_with_nerdctl/README.md

 >
 > **nerdctl** tries to be as compatible with the Docker CLI as possible.
 If you're familiar with Docker, you already know how to start a container with contaiNERD CTL.
 And if you're not, try solving this [Docker 101 challenge](https://labs.iximiuz.com/challenges/start-container-with-docker) first.

-To keep track of containers, Docker assigns a unique ID to each of them.
+To keep track of containers, nerdctl assigns a unique ID to each of them.
 Can you find the ID of the container that you've just started?

 > **Hint #2:**
 >